What does it mean to withdraw from the term?

 Under Academic Resources, click Register/Add/Drop Classes.

-Select the term, enter your PIN number, click Submit.
+Select the term, enter your registration PIN, click Submit.

 Select the course you want to withdraw from in the drop-down box.